Peñafrancia Basilica: Recognition as a minor basilica

 By September 1994, the leaking roofs of the basilica were fully repaired and repainted, with the damaged ceiling rehabilitated and repainted together with the interior walls.
 The electrical wirings and installations were also retrofitted, while the giant chandeliers were replaced with the more luminous and economical Highbay luminaire lamps.
 The cross topping the dome was fitted with neon light tubes to distinguish the basilica at night from afar, and a 20 KVA standby power generator was installed to supply the emergency light system during outages.

 On November 3, 1994, the repair works and repainting of the exterior walls were resumed.
 The broken window panes, and partly corroded steel window frames were replaced and strengthened.
 The towering belfry, however, remained untouched.

-The complete repairs and commissioning of the belfry seemed to be impossible before this year's feast.
+The complete repairs and commissioning of the belfry seemed to be impossible during much of the mid-90s.
 Most of its windows were already broken and the steel frames were no longer safe.
 The long and winding steel staircase towards the top of the belfry had already been declared structurally unsound by engineers, and to replace it with a concrete staircase would take a year.
 Only after this can it receive a suitable bell system or an electronic carillon.
 Above all, the shrine had to be provided with a Perpetual Adoration Chapel for the Blessed Sacrament which should be accessible to the public at any time of the day.
 The left wing of the basilica is deemed suitable for this.

 The basement has yet to be converted and developed into an Audio-Visual Room and furnished with the necessary equipment for briefing and orientating the thousands of pilgrims who visit the shrine.

+The minor basilica was were the funeral mass for the late Secretary of the Interior Jesse Robredo was held in August 2012 - as then Mayor of Naga, he was one of the patrons of the devotion and one of the financial backers of the minor basilica.